com-sitecaddy-gallagher-rory/campaign-optimisation/README.md

 Campaign Group Optimisation Application
 ========================================

+**Intro**:

 This repository contains an application which is an implementation of a system that takes a group of campaigns, associated within a campaign group, and performs an optimisation on them based on some criteria.

 This project is setup as a Spring Boot REST API.
 You should be able to run this as a spring boot app as it should include its own server instance.

+**Swagger**:

-Once the project is started you can view the API Docs via the swagger UI at: http://localhost:8080/swagger-ui.html#/
+The project has been configured to use swagger so once the project is started you can view the API Docs via the swagger UI at: http://localhost:8080/swagger-ui.html#/

-**NOTES**:
+Its also possible to try out some of the endpoints from the swagger UI

+**Notes**:

 **Before starting the app**:

 There is an MySQL database which will need to be configured in the application.properties to input user name and password.

-There are 2 sql dump files which can be used to create a blank database or one which will contain sample data.
+There are 2 sql dump files in /src/main/resources/scripts/ which can be used to create a blank database or one which will contain sample data.
 The sample data can be imported to the database with a command as follows:
 >> mysql -u username -p campaign_groups < campaign_groups_dump.sql

 If the database is blank at startup then a sample Campaign Group will be created and the campaigns in the csv file will be imported.
 This file is located in the resources folder.

 **Using the App**

 Once the app is running you can view the Groups with a call the Rest Endpoints as shown in the swagger documentation (see link above)
 - View all campaign groups
   http://localhost:8080/api/group   or   curl -X GET --header 'Accept: application/json' 'http://localhost:8080/api/group'